Make-UpWorkClub/StudyNotes/en-US/notes/physics/cegep3/spherical wave.md

 [[Wave]] that propagates in all directions from the source

-The intensity of spherical wave is inversely proportional to the square of distance.
+Inverse square law: the intensity of spherical wave is inversely proportional to the square of distance.

 $$
 I = \frac{P}{4\pi r^2}